sgtz/FSharp.Control.JSoftware/README.md

 About the FSharp.Control.JSoftware namespace.  c.cs will likely be translated to F# in future.
 Even so, significant extension work will be done in F#.
 So, F# will become the better label.

 Every effort will be made to keep the connector CLR friendly, so that language choice will not be an issue.

+###Architecture

+You might want to migrate to a J based RESTful approach in the future, or your REST layer might make JD SQLesque requests or hook into your connection exposed API (akin to a stored procedure).
+In this context the use case is indistinguishable from any other database -> SQL or stored procedure idiom, except you've got a very capable analytics language to express your ideas in.

 ###Licence